-Connect I is a relational opportunity for people to get a feel for who we are as a church and where we are going.
+The Welcome Reception is a relational opportunity for people to get a feel for who we are as a church and where we are going.

-Connect II provides an opportunity for us to explain our Mission, Values, and Distinctives.
+Discover provides an opportunity for us to explain our Mission, Values, and Distinctives.
 During this time, we unpack our core beliefs and demonstrate how they shape and guide our ministry.